Rychy248/git-practice-001/README.md

 - Frontend
 - Backend
 - Services
+- Services

 - This is  new line adde just for practice